The Darvaza gas crater, also nicknamed by locals as the “Door to Hell” or “Gates to Hell,” is nothing short of remarkable.

 It is common to see desert wildlife around the crater- one of note is the camel spider- which is not poisonous to humans but can still be a shock to see if unexpected.

-Lucky visitors who have the opportunity to visit need to practice extreme caution as there are no safety guard rails to keep from getting too close.
+Lucky visitors who can visit need to practice extreme caution as there are no safety guard rails to keep from getting too close.

 So practicing caution is up to individual guests.